 How to Prevent Mustard Algae From Coming Back and Taking Over Your Pool

 Unfortunately, it’s not uncommon for mustard algae to come back.

-Regular use can help prevent algae from forming because when the water moves around, it is harder for the algae to stick to the walls and spread.
+Regular use can help prevent algae from forming because it is harder for the algae to stick to the walls and spread when the water moves around.
 On the other hand, algae commonly enters the swimming pool from swimwear, so be sure to keep your swimming trunks clean!

 Maintain the proper levels of pH, alkalinity, chlorine, etc.

 Run the filter for about 8-12 hours daily.

 Brush and vacuum your pool’s surfaces weekly.
 You can invest in a robotic pool cleaner to help lighten the load (check out my research on the best robotic pool cleaner for recommendations).

 Add algaecide and shock to your swimming pool every week to help prevent mustard algae.

 Algae can piggyback on anything: poles, diving boards, swimmer baskets, pool toys, nets, slides, covers, brushes, steps, ladders, floats, you name it.
 Use a cleaner with chlorine to disinfect your pool equipment regularly.

 If you follow all of the above methods and cannot successfully get rid of the algae, you will need to drain the pool.
 Use acid or pressure wash the walls to kill any algae roots that could be embedded in your pool.
 After this, clean or change out the filter.